 Always ensure that you use the above strategies to lower your Turnitin similarity percentages.
 Note that it is very possible to obtain a similarity report of 0% when you write original work.

-When you have the yellow, orange, and red colors in your submission, your work is too much similar to others.
+When you have the yellow, orange, and red colors in your submission, your work is too similar to others.
 Your next worry should be whether the requirements have allowed such levels.
-If not, use the remedies of avoiding too much plagiarism as we have advised above.
+If not, use the remedies to avoid too much plagiarism as we have advised above.

 When you carefully cite your paper in Chicago, MLA, APA, or Harvard format, you are guaranteed lower Turnitin similarity scores.